 I like to code - I trained myself using the internet.
 I make experiments, visualisations, and other fun things.
 Browse below to see the latest

 An online exhbition built in collaboration with Charis Saitis and Sebastian Löbbers at QMUL.
-Exhibition built using WebSlides, Seeing Music game developed mainly in React by Sebastian Löbbers.
+Exhibition built using WebSlides, Seeing Music game developed mainly in React with Sebastian Löbbers.

 An interactive visualisation of the data from Cuskley, Dingemanse, Kirby & van Leeuwen (2019).
-Explore the consistency and structure scores of a large sample of synaesthetes and non-synaesthetes, with acoustic and articulatory views.
+Explore the consistency and structure of vowel-colour associations in a large sample of synaesthetes and non-synaesthetes.
 Written in p5js.

 An interactive version of an agent-based model where agents bootstrap a vocabulary of labels for colors through interaction.
 Written in p5js.